developerforce/SalesforceDurableGenericDemo/README.md

-# Salesforce Generic Streaming v2 Demo
+# Salesforce Durable Generic Streaming Demo
-This repository contains all the code you need to set up a Generic Streaming v2 client inside of a Visualforce page in your Salesforce Org.
-The Generic Streaming v2 adds the capability to replay any of the messages sent to the Generic Channel for the last 24 hours.
+This repository contains all the code you need to set up a Durable Generic Streaming client inside of a Visualforce page in your Salesforce Org.
+The Durable Generic Streaming adds the capability to replay any of the messages sent to the Generic Channel for the last 24 hours.

 This is handled through the use of an Event ID.
 Every event sent through the Generic Streaming system will have an associated ID.
-With v2, you will have the ability to provide an Event ID (ostensibly the last ID that your client has received) and the system will send every event that has happened in the last 24 hours after that specific ID.
+With durability, you will have the ability to provide an Event ID (ostensibly the last ID that your client has received) and the system will send every event that has happened in the last 24 hours after that specific ID.

 If you do not provide and ID, or the ID you provide is -1, your client will be subscribed to the tip of the queue (you will receive all new messages.
 If you provide an ID of -2, we resend ALL events that happened in the last 24 hours.

-Please note that this is a current Beta feature in Salesforce, and in order to sucessfully subscribe to the v2 Channel, you will need to have your org enabled for the new feature.
+Please note that this is a current Beta feature in Salesforce, and in order to sucessfully subscribe to a durable channel, you will need to have your org enabled for the new feature.
 To do so, please contact jhurst@salesforce.com.

 ## Demo Instructions
 1. Download this repo as zip file